amagimedia-open/srt-diff/docs/srt_distance_metric.md

 8. PartOfSpeech: Part of speech information like Noun, Pronoun, Verb, Adjective Adverb, Conjunction etc.

 9. MaxScore: Maxscore that can be scored.
+Maxscore is given to words appearing in the reference R.

 10. GivenScore: Score given as per LEV_OP